mohamedfarouk97/Simple-Interpreter-/README.md

-# Python - Simple Math Interpreter
+# Python - Simple  Interpreter

 An interpreter, written from scratch in Python, that can evaluate simple math calculations.